 All of the above metrics are relevant for desktop, but they’re important to monitor on mobile, too!

 Mobile continues to grow and become more important in the world of search and SEO.
-Each content and engagement metric should be analyzed for both desktop and mobile to fully understand users’ behavior.
+Each content and engagement metric should be analyzed for both desktop and mobile to fully understand your SEO performance and users’ behavior.

-What works on desktop may not work on mobile, and this mobile audience has intents of their own that your content must deliver upon.
+What works on desktop may not work on mobile.
+Your mobile audience has unique intents that your content must deliver upon.

 Technical Metrics